Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

 ### Task Requirements

-* use StyleCop's recommended coding styles
+* do use StyleCop's recommended coding styles
 * code covered with Unit-tests
 * all public code-blocks have XML-documentation